Jeric-Tan/cursor/ego-consciousness-uploader/README.md

 Create a digital clone of yourself that talks, thinks, and sounds like you.

+**NEW: 🎭 Real-time Emotion Recognition** - Now with AI-powered facial emotion detection!

 ## Quick Start

 ### Option 1: Demo Mode (No API Keys Required!)